Unity-Technologies/AssetGraph/Documentation~/assetgraph.md

 To create a PrefabBuilder, create a class that implements the [IPrefabBuilder](http://unity3d-jp.github.io/AssetGraph/interface_unity_engine_1_1_asset_bundles_1_1_graph_tool_1_1_i_prefab_builder.html) interface.
 For details on [IPrefabBuilder](http://unity3d-jp.github.io/AssetGraph/interface_unity_engine_1_1_asset_bundles_1_1_graph_tool_1_1_i_prefab_builder.html), please refer to the API documentation.

-### Rebuilding all prefabs when a PrefabBuilder script is changed {#rebuilding-all-prefabs-when-a-prefabbuilder-script-is-changed}
+### Rebuilding all prefabs when a PrefabBuilder script is changed

 Sometimes you may want to rebuild all prefabs after modifying your PrefabBuilder script.
 You can force rebuild prefabs by versioning your PrefabBuilder.
 Versioning can be done in the CustomPrefabBuilder attribute.